 Statement on Content and Accessibility

 The History 303 oral history interviews provide personal testaments of individuals’ – primarily Ohioans’ – unique experiences serving in or living through World War II, and for this reason they constitute an invaluable historical resource.
-However, it should be noted that the interviews also capture the prevailing social attitudes and prejudices of the twentieth-century United States, particularly those held within the predominantly white and rural Midwest.
+However, it should be noted that the interviews also capture the prevailing political and social views and prejudices of the twentieth-century United States, particularly those within predominantly white and rural areas of the Midwest.
 As such, some interviews contain racist, sexist, or xenophobic language.
 While regrettable, this language is very much an artifact of a specific time period in U.S. history and is part of what makes the interviews illuminating primary sources.
 Nonetheless, users of this exhibit are advised to use discretion when accessing or sharing the interviews.

 Some interviews also contain graphic and violent descriptions of military combat.
 Here too, user discretion is advised.